 Hamburgs best Vintage Shop (kilo store) – Pick N Weight

-Pick N Weight is based on the idea of selling unique vintage clothes by the kilo.
-A varied range of one-off items and accessories from past decades is a key element of the store concept and can be found in PICKNWEIGHT stores in Hamburg, Berlin, Cologne, Munich, Ibiza, and London.
+Pick N Weight is based on the idea of selling unique vintage clothes by kilo.
+A varied range of one-off items and accessories from past decades is a crucial element of the store concept and can be found in PICKNWEIGHT stores in Hamburg, Berlin, Cologne, Munich, Ibiza, and London.
 In recent years, an ever-larger community of consumers has formed that has a strong awareness of sustainability issues.
-The pursuit of individuality also plays a major role.
-The dominance of cheap chain stores offering identical products means individuality is becoming increasingly rare.
+The pursuit of individuality also plays a significant role.
+The dominance of cheap chain stores offering identical products means identity is becoming increasingly rare.

-Vintage Shops offer a wide selection of high-quality vintage goods that are unique.
+Vintage Shops offer a wide selection of unique, high-quality vintage goods.

 19. Blankenese - where almost everyone is a Millionaire

 This used to be a village, in fact, best known for fishing located on the West of Hamburg just on the Elbe.
-It’s now a popular destination for the wealthy and influential citizens of Hamburg.
-To be frank - there is no other area in Germany with such a high concentration of millionaires.
-It’s made popular for having one of the most beautiful hiking trails starting from the banks of the Eble River.
+It’s now a popular destination for Hamburg's wealthy and influential citizens.
+There is no other area in Germany with such a high concentration of millionaires.
+It’s made famous for having one of the most beautiful hiking trails starting from the banks of the Eble River.
 It has a Mediterranean feel to it, with an almost fairytale-like landscape cascading the houses that are closely knit together in addition to the winding stairs that seem to go on forever.
 It’s simply a great place to take a walk with a priceless view of the Elbe as it flows out of Hamburg.
-It’s serene and your visit to Hamburg would be incomplete without discovering the Blankenese.
+It’s serene, and your visit to Hamburg would be incomplete without discovering the Blankenese.

 20. Museum Mile